w-bonelli/w-bonelli.github.io/_posts/2019-11-25-opening-words.md

 > "What is a word?
 The image of a nerve stimulus in sounds."[^1]

 Do words (and the mental models they encode) simply stand in for otherwise unmanageable complexity?
 Do words ever cause things to happen?
 Did you become aware of your tongue because I told you not to?
 Because some arcane symbols I arranged caused your neurons to fire in a peculiar way?
 Because the force-field ripples we call particles obeyed the rules physicists have so meticulously derived for them?
-What does it mean to think causality at diverse scales?

 In certain situations, Hofstadter points out,